Getting Started Right

 The ACT test is administered monthly at Eastern. (see above testing info for dates)

 International Students Students from other countries who have completed their secondary education or its equivalent are eligible for admissions to the college.
-For more details and contact information, please visit the International Student Admission page.
+For more details and contact information, please visit the International Student Admissions page.

 3. Start Your Eastern Career